Google Cloud Datastore

-Google Cloud Datastore is a NoSQL database service provided by Google Cloud Platform.
-It is a fully managed database which can handle massive amounts of data and it is a part of the many services offered by Google Cloud Platform.
-It is designed to handle structured data (mostly document based like JSON format) and it also offers a high reliability and efficient platform to create scalable applications.
-Unlike traditional relational databases, this is a schema-less database concept.
-This gives flexible data modeling and dynamic schema changes without downtime in its services that rely on this database.
-Google Cloud Datastore is platform used for data handling on mobile apps, web applications, and also the IoT systems.
-This is because of its key characteristics such as automatic scaling, strong consistency, and smooth integration with other Google Cloud services.
-Google Cloud Datastore is built to handle software applications that are require high scalability, low-latency reads and writes, and automatic management of data across distributed systems.
-Google Cloud Datastore organizes data in entities and properties, where entities are grouped into kinds.
+Google Cloud Datastore was a NoSQL database service provided by Google Cloud Platform.
+It is now superseded by Firestore which offers a "Datastore compatibility" mode to ensure legacy applications built on Datastore continue operating seamlessly.
+Google Cloud Datastore API organizes data in entities and properties, where entities are grouped into kinds.
 This concept is similar to tables in relational databases, however since this is NoSQL database, it is without the schema constraints.
 Each entity in Datastore is uniquely identified by a key.
 This key can have a custom user-defined identifier or it can be auto generated key by the system.